 In many places sewage is being disposed into ponds.
 Small treatment units (STUs) are being focused for villages and some small towns.
 Standard designs serving 10-50 houses and leaflet for extension and demonstration are being disseminated.
-Fourty one EM-STUs are functional, two in Khairodero village near Larkana, one in Sharif Sehto village in Shahdadpur, four in Sanghar, two in Sakrand, two in Sinjhoro, one in Khairpur Tamewali, one in Jallah Arain, one in a village in Battagram - Mansehra, seven in Uch Sharif, eight in Samaro - Umerkot, two in Kotla Moghla, one in Faisal colony and two in Talaiwala in Jampur one in Lutaf Ali Wagan in Shahdadpur.
+Fourty two EM-STUs are functional, two in Khairodero village near Larkana, one in Sharif Sehto village in Shahdadpur, four in Sanghar, two in Sakrand, two in Sinjhoro, one in Khairpur Tamewali, one in Jallah Arain, one in a village in Chah Baloch Wala, Harand, one in a village in Battagram - Mansehra, seven in Uch Sharif, eight in Samaro - Umerkot, two in Kotla Moghla, one in Faisal colony and two in Talaiwala in Jampur one in Lutaf Ali Wagan in Shahdadpur.
 Related to flood rehabilitation work in the villages of Sindh and Punjab, 4 EM-STU's have been constructed; one in village Paryalo Chawro in Jamshoro, second in village Pir Buksh Mugheri in Badin, third in village Dost Mohammad Chachar in Ghotki, fourth in Village Basti Qadir and fifth in Ward No.7 in Keror Lal Eason, Layyah.